How to become medical officer

 Medical officers often work as part of a healthcare team.
 As a result, the ability to lead and collaborate effectively with others is essential.

-These are just a few examples of different specializations for medical officers.
-They can also specialize in fields including pulmonology, rheumatology, and urology.
+These are just a few examples of medical officer specializations.
+They can also specialize in fields such as pulmonology, rheumatology, and urology.

 Conclusion